Parties welcome revocation of Farooq’s PSA detention

+Panthers Party chairman and former education minister Harsh Dev Singh welcomed Dr Abdullah’s release.india Updated: Mar 14, 2020 04:29 IST

-JAMMU: Opposition leaders, cutting across party lines, on Friday welcomed the release of Dr Farooq Abdullah, president of the National Conference, three-time chief minister of Jammu & Kashmir and a sitting Lok Sabha member.
+Political leaders on Friday welcomed the release of Farooq Abdullah, president of the National Conference, three-time chief minister (CM) of Jammu & Kashmir and a sitting Lok Sabha member.

 “Revocation of Dr Abdullah’s Public Safety Act [PSA] is a step to correct one wrong among many wrongs.
 Though late, the decision to revoke PSA of Dr Abdullah is welcome.
 The government must also release political leaders, activists and civil society members, who have been detained arbitrarily since August 5,” said Communist Party of India (Marxist) leader Mohammad Yousuf Tarigami.